-As you probably already have recognized, we worked a lot with monitoring lately.
+As you probably already have recognized, we have worked a lot with monitoring lately.
 This article will build upon that as well.
-We are going to monitor an HP Switch with Zabbix via SNMP.
+We are going to monitor HP Switch with Zabbix via SNMP.
 I’ll take you through the process.

-Zabbix is a very popular and well-known enterprise monitoring solution that helps you keeping track of your network devices.
+Zabbix is a very popular and well-known enterprise monitoring solution that helps you keep track of your network devices.
 In this example, we use the HP 1820 Switch Series.
 It is quite easy and fast to set that up.

 If you need to install Zabbix first, I got you covered.

 Step 1 – Enable SNMP on the Switch

 Before we can monitor an HP Switch with Zabbix, we need to enable SNMP on the Switch itself.
 Log in to your HP Switch via Web Interface.
 Navigate to Setup Network / Get Connected.
 Enter everything as below.
 The Community Name is basically an identifier, like a workgroup or domain.
 So you can use it to identify your switches.
 Be careful; it’s case-sensitive!

 Click on Apply and Save Configuration once you are done with this.

 Step 2 – Adding the Switch to Zabbix

 Now we need to add the Switch to Zabbix.
 Log in to Zabbix and navigate to Configuration / Hosts and click on Create Host.